Skip To Main Content

 Sustainability

-OUSD’s sustainability policy will support the District’s commitment to 100% clean energy by 2030 and the phasing out of fossil fuels by 2040.
+On March 18th, the Oakland Unified School District (OUSD) Board of Education took a major step forward in climate action, passing a comprehensive district-wide sustainability policy designed to shape the future of Oakland’s schools, students, and communities.
+OUSD’s sustainability policy supports the District’s commitment to 100% clean energy by 2030 and the phasing out of fossil fuels by 2040.
 This initiative helps prepare our schools to fight the effects of climate change.
 The policy reflects the efforts of the Sustainability Task Force and the Sustainability Advisory Council's (SAC) collective efforts to combat the Climate Crisis and its impact on our schools and communities.

 OUSD Sustainability Overview